ismithuk/ridiculous_dates/README.md

 * Drupal 8

 ## Installation

-* Installation instructions to go here
+Go to you module contrib folder

 ## Configuration